-MPhil candidates (full-time) who have completed the first year of their registration are required to present their Thesis Proposal in a Seminar (GRSM1601),
+MPhil candidates (full-time) who have completed the first year of their registration are required to present their Thesis Proposal in a Seminar (GRSM1601).

-MPhil candidates are required to present and satisfactorily complete at least two (2) research seminars.
-Candidates are required to register for each research seminar in the relevant semester/academic year using the following code:
+MPhil candidates are required to present and satisfactorily complete at least two research seminars.
+Candidates are required to register for each research seminar in the relevant semester/academic year using the following codes:

-- 1. GRSM1601: Graduate Research Seminar I - 2.
-GRSM1602: Graduate Research Seminar II
+- 1. GRSM1601: Graduate Research Seminar I - GRSM1602: Graduate Research Seminar II

 Seminar presentations will be assessed on a pass/fail basis.

-Full-time candidates are expected to complete the MPhil Programme in two academic years.
+Candidates are expected to attend the Department's Staff/Graduate Seminar series scheduled each semester.